ton-community/ton-docs/docs/v3/contribute/localization-program/translation-style-guide.md

 * There are vast differences in capitalization in different languages.
 * In English, it is common to capitalize all words in titles and names, months and days, language names, holidays, etc. In many other languages, this is grammatically incorrect, as they have different capitalization rules.
-* Some languages also have rules about capitalizing personal pronouns, nouns, and certain adjectives, which are not capitalized in English.
+* Some languages also have rules about capitalizing personal pronouns, nouns, and adjectives that are not capitalized in English.

 #### Spacing

 * Orthography rules define the use of spaces for each language.
 Because spaces are used everywhere, these rules are some of the most distinct, and spaces are some of the most mistranslated elements.
 * Some common differences in spacing between English and other languages:
-  * Space before units of measure and currencies (e.g. USD, EUR, kB, MB)
+  * Space before units of measure and currencies.
+Example: USD, EUR, kB, MB
-  * Space before degree signs (e.g. °C, ℉)
+  * Space before degree signs.
+Example: °C, ℉
-  * Space before some punctuation marks, especially the ellipsis (…)
+  * Space before some punctuation marks, especially the ellipsis.
+Example: Then… in summary
-  * Space before and after slashes (/)
+  * Space before and after slashes.
+Example: if / else

 #### Lists

 * Every language has a diverse and complex set of rules for writing lists.
-These can be significantly different to English.
+These can be significantly different from English.
-* In some languages, the first word of each new line needs to be capitalized, while in others, new lines should start with lower-case letters.
+* In some languages, the first word of each new line needs to be capitalized, while in others, new lines should start with lowercase letters.
 Many languages also have different rules about capitalization in lists, depending on the length of each line.
-* The same applies to punctuation of line items.
+* The same applies to the punctuation of line items.
 The end punctuation in lists can be a period (.), comma (,), or semicolon (;), depending on the language.

 #### Quotation marks